The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Key value which will be used to sign the claims when either a no-argument sign() or innerSign() method is called.
+Key value used to sign the claims when either a no-argument sign() or innerSign() method is called.

 smallrye.jwt.sign.key.id